arduino/docs-content/content/hardware/04.pro/miscellaneous/enclosure-kit/tutorials/assembly-instructions/content.md

 ![The enclosure kit and Edge Control](assets/enclosure-kit.png)

-The enclosure kit features a LCD screen on top and a perfectly fitted case for the Arduino Edge Control.
+The enclosure kit features an LCD screen on top and a perfectly fitted case for the Arduino Edge Control.

 ### Required Hardware and Software